 As the risk agreement is made at the very beginning of the software development process, the Waterfall methodology reduces the overall risk in a fixed-price project.

-The Agile model doesn’t favor for fixed-price projects.
+The Agile model doesn’t favour for fixed-price projects.
 Instead, fixed-price scenarios might increase stress over an Agile project.
 The Agile methodology is best suited for projects with non-fixed or Time & Materials (T&M) type of funding.

 4. Occurrence of Phases